VidulaDakshitha/Sensor_System_CODE4/README.md

 # Sensor_System_COD4
 This project is regarding a distributed sensor system using RMI_server, Desktop Application, Rest API

-# Steps to run the software
+# Steps to install the software

 1. Clone the project